CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

     2. RC can fall victim to "destructor avalanche" when the root of a chain of objects goes out of scope.
 This results in unbounded pause times.
 Modern GC's by contrast are usually incremental, and will do work in small chunks to preventing long pauses.

     With all of these issues, there are techniques to try and mitigate them and get some performance back.
 But even a naive GC can often beat a well optimized RC implementation.
 And optimized GC (like JVM or V8) will always outclass reference counting.
 See [this SO post](https://softwareengineering.stackexchange.com/questions/30254/why-garbage-collection-if-smart-pointers-are-there) and [follow up post](https://web.archive.org/web/20200325094430/http://flyingfrogblog.blogspot.com/2010/12/why-gc-when-you-have-reference-counted.html) for more.
 [^fn:2]: I don't think this is true in Rust though.
-My best guess is that scanning the stack would violate some of rust's aliasing rules and be UB.
+My best guess is that scanning the stack would violate some of Rust's aliasing rules and be UB.